crypdick/isomerase.github.io/_posts/2024-02-05-LLM-gathering.md

 - *Add examples to prompts*.
 This helps the LLM understand what you are asking for.
 - *Break up your prompt into multiple parts*.
 This helps the LLM to focus on one aspect of the problem at a time.
 - *Clear your chat history in between prompts*.
 LLMs have a limited context window, and start to forget the conversation once it gets too long.
 Conversely, old chat history can sometimes distract the LLM from the current problem.
+- *Chat with the LLM to steer it*.
+If you don't like the output, ask the LLM to focus on a different aspect of the problem.
+- *Edit the output*.
+The raw outputs may suck, but the point is to get enough good ideas for a starting point.
+Make sure to use your own voice!